mobileink/api.geometry/README.md

 api.geometry
 =============

-A Clojure API for geometry
+A Clojure API for geometry.
+See also dsl.geometry.

 Graphics languages: